-2 credits Grades 9-12 Year Long Prerequisite: Faculty recommend- based on middle school ITBS & MAP tests
+Grades 9-12 Prerequisite: Faculty recommend- based on middle school

+ITBS & MAP tests

-Pre-Algebra is designed to teach and reinforce the skills necessary for Algebra.
-Topics covered in Pre-Algebra include integer operations, rational number operations, tools of algebra, linear equations, measurement, ratio, proportion, percent, statistics, and probability.
+Pre-Algebra is designed to teach and reinforce the skills necessary for success in Algebra 1.
+Topics covered in Pre-Algebra include linear operations, understanding the coordinate plane, developing problem solving skills that can be applied to real-world situations, the basics of linear functions, and exponent rules.